 For example: business/entrepreneurship has been one of my themes for 10 years (see how it’s played out)!
 But in the past few months I decided to turn that into creative business.

-Having this added level of focus has helped me grow my Instagram following by around 650 followers in 2 months; informed winning lead magnets; inspired my latest product, the Free to Create membership; and has brought several amazing members on board.
+Having this added level of focus has helped me grow my Instagram following by around 650 followers in 2 months; informed winning lead magnets; inspired a new product, the Free to Create membership (the precursor to SHINE); and has brought several amazing members on board.

 First things first: growing the right audience